-7.3.
+7.4.
 Derivatives

-The Bank plays a pivotal role in the development of the derivatives market in Nigeria, having executed over 25% of all currency forwards and swaps traded by the CBN as at 30 June 2016.
-The FMDQ OTC Markets dealing member (banks') turnover ranking shows that Access Bank was number 3 for Foreign Exchange (FX) Derivatives as at October 2016.
-The Bank was also ranked number 1 in the FX Forwards market, affirming its leadership position in the Derivatives market.
+The Bank plays a pivotal role in the development of the derivatives market in Nigeria.
+The FMDQ OTC Markets dealing member (banks') turnover ranking shows that Access Bank was number 2 by market share in the OTC market affirming itself as a leading in the Derivatives market.